OWF/owf2014/pages/en/cfp/index.md

 Important deadlines :

-* Submission deadline: June 22th, 2014
+* Submission deadline: July 15th, 2014

-Notification due: July, 2014
+Notification due: End of July, 2014

 Do not hesitate to contact us if you have special needs, especially for the Experiment part !